pivotal-cf/pivnet-resource/README.md

   Order to use for sorting releases.
 One of the following:

-  - `none`: the order they come back from Pivotal Network.
+  - `none`: the order they come back from Tanzu Network.
   - `semver`: by semantic version, in descending order from the highest-valued version.
   - `last_updated`: by last updated at time, in descending order from the most recently updated version.
 Please note that if an earlier release is updated then the Pivnet Resource 'check' step will return it again.